The Gap Year Abroad

 Deciding where to go may turn out to be just as difficult as deciding to go, so consider a medley of activities.
 A possible program might include a language or an art course in Europe, a volunteer placement or internship in a developing country, with some some paid work thrown in to help finance it all.

-A key U.S. student exchange organizations, InterExchange, accept pre-university students into some of their programs, provided applicants are over the age of 18.
-InterExchange can arrange teaching jobs or assistantships (in Chile, China, Ghana, France, Spain, and Thailand, for example), facilitate volunteer opportunities, fix up internships, set up short-term work in selected countries, and place au pairs in Europe.
+A key U.S. and Canadian student exchange organizations, InterExchange, accept pre-university students into some of their programs, provided applicants are over the age of 18.
+InterExchange can arrange teaching English jobs (in China, Germany, Italy, Ghana, France, Spain, and Thailand, for example), facilitate volunteer opportunities, set up short-term work in selected countries, and place au pairs in Europe and Australia/New Zealand.

 SUSAN GRIFFITH is co-editor of Work Abroad and contributing editor for Work Abroad for Transitions Abroad Magazine.
 See Susan's bio for more information about her extensive bibliography.